 He leaned forward, pointing at the road.
 His skin was ashy and his thumbnail was split to the nailbed.
 The smell of wet loam wafted into the front of the cabin.
 I made the turn.

-I peeked at the clock on my dashboard and saw it was 3:29.
-Only four minutes to go.
+I peeked at the clock on my dashboard.
+It was 3:29, only four minutes to go.

 “You got any family?”
 He asked.
 Scripted.
 I felt my heart leave my throat and drop back into my chest, we were back on script.